-First Step Recovery
+First Step Recovery, Fargo, ND

-The center does not offer inpatient treatments, but focuses on outpatient treatments through Family Programs and Family Personal Recovery Plans.
-Within these programs, First Step recovery offers partial hospital program (20 hours a week), intensive outpatient program (9 hours a week), and outpatient program (3-5 hours a week), including relapse prevention (2 hours a week) and recovery management.
-Programs are conducted through series of lectures, based on educational and process groups allowing family members to attend sessions alongside their loved one struggling with addiction, and their length depends on each patient’s situation.
+The center does not offer inpatient treatment but focuses on outpatient treatment through Family Programs and Family Personal Recovery Plans.
+Within these programs, First Step recovery offers a partial hospital program (20 hours a week), intensive outpatient program (9 hours a week), and outpatient program (3-5 hours a week), including relapse prevention (2 hours a week) and recovery management.
+Programs are conducted through a series of lectures, based on educational and process groups allowing family members to attend sessions alongside their loved one struggling with addiction, and their length depends on each patient’s situation.
 However, Family group therapy runs for the course of 6 weeks.
-First Step Recovery is based in Fargo.

-A Behavioral Health Agency
+A.D.A.P.T.
+Inc.: A Behavioral Health Agency, Bismarck, ND

 Similarly to First Step Recovery, A Behavioral Health Agency (A.D.A.P.T.
-Inc.) offers variety of services that are not inpatient based.
-It operates since 2001, licensed through the Secretary State of North Dakota and insured through National Association of Social Workers.
-The Agency provides services based on teaching clients to practice and acquire skills needed for the positive change in their lifestyle, as they fight abuse and addiction.
+Inc.) offers a variety of services that are not inpatient based.
+It has operated since 2001, licensed through the Secretary State of ND and insured through the National Association of Social Workers.
+The Agency provides help based on teaching clients to practice and acquire skills needed for the positive change in their lifestyle as they fight abuse and addiction.

 - Licensed Addiction Counseling